 Please submit your application to firstname.lastname@example.org or by mail to Planning Policy, Planning Services, Bath & North East Somerset Council, Lewis House, Manvers Street, Bath, BA1 1JG.

-Currently there are no Parish/Town/Forums that have applied and are awaiting to become designated as Neighbourhood Planning Area.
-Future applications for designations will be shown here.
+Currently there are no Parish/Town/Forums that have applied or are waiting to become designated as a Neighbourhood Planning Area.
+Future application for designations will be shown here.

 The following Parish and Town Councils have submitted a formal application to have an area (usually their parish or sometimes a cluster of parishes working together) designated as a neighbourhood plan area.
 The Parish and Town Councils which have been designated are now working on their evidence bases and plans.
 Please click on the hyperlinks below for further information relating to each application and the application packs:

 - The Midsomer Norton Neighbourhood Plan Application Pack